adi907/weatherApp/README.md

 ## How to Use:

-Clone the repository to your local machine.
+Clone the repository to your local machine.<br>
-Open the index.html file in your web browser.
+Open the index.html file in your web browser.<br>
-Enter the desired location or choose from the extensive city list to get instant weather updates!
+Enter the desired location or choose from the extensive city list to get instant weather updates!<br>
 Feel free to explore the codebase, suggest improvements, or contribute to making it even better.
-Your feedback is highly appreciated! ⚡
+Your feedback is highly appreciated! ⚡<br>

 #### API Used: Rapid API